By Katie Wilson

 Warwick is a town steeped in history and there is plenty to do in the town and surrounding areas.
 Re-enact the War of the Roses and watch a real-life joust at Warwick Castle.
 For day trips you can book a private tour of the castle with pick up from a London hotel.

-Be sure to wander down West Gate to take a photo of Lord Leycester Hospital, Warwick town’s oldest and most iconic building which survived a great fire in the 17th century.
+Be sure to wander down to the town’s historic West Gate to take a photo of Lord Leycester Hospital, Warwick town’s oldest and most iconic building which survived a great fire in the 17th century.
 Famous past visitors include Charles Dickens, Charles Darwin and Oscar Wilde.

 Other good photo stops are Mill Street, the prettiest road in Warwick, whose residents have a direct view of the castle.
 Make sure you walk all the way to the end.
 The magical Mill Garden, which dates back to Victorian times, is another great viewpoint for lining up that perfect castle shot, as is Banbury Bridge Road and the cottage-lined Bride End road.